mary-omari/alx-low_level_programming/README.md

-This is a low level programming language
+This is low level programming language.